skharat8/firebird/DockerTips.md

 - ARGS defines build-time variables, while ENV sets run-time variables within the container.
 - Run single container: `docker compose up -d <service_name>`
 - Use `docker compose watch` in development as it enables hot reloading
+  - Then, use `docker compose logs -f backend[service_name]>` to get console output in a separate terminal.

 **Databases**